Karan-tiet/TransformerScratch/README.md

 # TransformerScratch
-created a vanilla transformer from scratch .
+Created a vanilla Transformer and a Universal Transformer from scratch .